ayufan-rock64/linux-build/recipes/flash-spi.md

   1. Insert the microSD card
   2. Wait for it to boot.
 It will automatically erase the SPI memory, and flash _U-Boot_
-  3. You should see: `SF: ... bytes @ 0x8000 Written: OK`, and the power LED (white LED) should flicker once per second
+  3. You should see: the power LED (white LED) flicker once per second, and:

+    SF: ... bytes @ 0x8000 Written: OK

   4. Remove the microSD card

 ### 3. Prepare Linux